lisp-mirror/eql5-android/examples/REPL/README-1.md

 Since we have all of EQL5 available, you can directly run files like `clock.lisp` (see `../clock/lisp/clock.lisp`).

-So, if you copy the file to your device, you can open it using the `File...` button, and run it with `Eval`.
+So, if you copy the file to your device, you can open it using the open button, and load it with the lambda button.

 Close the clock window using the back button on your device (triangle).
 This will only hide the window; you can show it again by entering: